CrumpLab/rstatsforpsych/docs/Lab1_Basics.md

 ### Growing a vector

-In many upcoming lab exercises you will it useful to use vectors to store information.
+In upcoming labs we will use vectors to store information.
 Sometimes you know in advance how many slots you need for your vector, and other times you might not know, and instead you could decide to build your vector one slot at a time.

 Below I begin with an empty (NULL) vector.
 I use the `c()` command, but I don't combine anything together.
 This like starting a train with no cars at all.